Original Research ARTICLE

 We characterized a new ATPS and demonstrated that immune cells and cytokines can be confined in a PEG-BSA system without compromising cell viability and activation.
 We showed that this new system can be employed to improve the sensitivity of a conventional ELISpot assay by reducing background noise and detecting differences between small numbers of cytokine secreting cells.
 We anticipate that this new system will enable more robust and cost-effective multiplex screening of adjuvants and other compounds known to stimulate immune cells.

 AT performed or assisted with all experiments and wrote the paper.
 AK performed the phase-separation characterization and helped write the paper.
 RA helped analyze data and edited the paper.
 NT helped analyze data and edited the paper.
+JW contributed to the initial concept of this work and assisted with experimental planning.
 JF oversaw all experiments and edited the paper.

 This work was supported by Canada Research Chairs Program, Canada Foundation for Innovation (Project# 33533), and the Natural Sciences and Engineering Research Council of Canada (NSERC–RGPIN-2016-02498).